Javirier/JavierChia/README.md

 <center>
-# Hi there, I'm Javier 👋
+# Hi there, I'm Javier 👋 hi
 </center>

 ## I'm an 18 year old student currently pursuing a Diploma in Information Technology!!